Ericsson/CodeCompass/docker/README.md

 ```
 cd CodeCompass
-docker build -t codecompass-dev --file docker/dev/Dockerfile .
+docker build -t codecompass:dev --file docker/dev/Dockerfile .
 ```

 See more information [below](#how-to-use-docker-to-develop-codecompass) how to use this image to develop CodeCompass.

 ## How to use docker to develop CodeCompass
-You can use the `codecompass-dev` image created [above](#build-image-for-development) to develop CodeCompass.
+You can use the `codecompass:dev` image created [above](#build-image-for-development) to develop CodeCompass.
 First, you have to start a docker container from this image, which will mount your CodeCompass directory from your host and starts a shell: